 A successful music ensemble comprises a dedicated and engaged membership.
 The performance and attendance expectations in this stream are the same as those of all members of the ensemble, ensuring a balanced and fair approach for all.
 This includes performance work (private practice, rehearsals, sectionals, and concerts); attending professional performances held on campus; and midterm and final performance check-ups and feedback.

 UTSC has a limited number of instruments available for student use.
 These include: 1 piccolo; 1 oboe; 1 bass clarinet; 2 bassoons; 1 baritone saxophone; 1 trumpet; 2 trombones; 1 bass trombone; 2 euphoniums; 2 tubas; 3 violas; 2 double basses; and a broad range of percussion equipment (students are required to have their own sticks and mallets).
 These are available on a first-come first-served basis once the auditions have been completed.
 Please contact ACM Departmental Assistant (AA301) for policies and guidelines regarding instrument rental.
-The rental fee in 2018-19 was $50/term.
+The rental fee in 2019-20 is $50/term.
 (Note this is subject to change, per university policy.)

 UTSC music performance ensembles are made up of a different assortment of instruments.
 Here are the instruments that are normally found within each:

 - Concert Band: Piccolo; Flute; Oboe; English Horn; E-flat Clarinet; B-Flat Clarinet; Alto Clarinet; Bass Clarinet; Bassoon; Alto Saxophone; Tenor Saxophone; Baritone Saxophone; Trumpet; Cornet; French Horn; Trombone; Bass Trombone; Euphonium; Tuba; String Bass; Percussion

 - String Orchestra: Violin; Viola; Cello; Double Bass